electrickery/Z80SerialMonitor/README.md

 ## Hardware

 The MPF-1 has a bread-board area which is used to add a Z80-DART integrated circuit.
 The initial version used the native Z80-CTC as baudrate clock source.

+An other option is the Serial_MEM_MPF_B board, that hast the DART, the monitor ROM and a configurable amount of RAM.
+The KiCAD files are in the KiCAD directory.
+The board has a minor flaw, but it is easy to fix (connect U7-18 with U7-20).

 ![Modification of the MPF-1(B)](./MPF-Z80DART.pdf)